GlorytoAlmightyGod/CwritesC/README.md

 # CwritesC

+"INTERESTING..." is the key word!

+2 problems can add up and give me 0 problems. just know that whatever good has been "done by me", is not really done by me!!!
+😜😜😜

+knowledge is power.
+ever wondered why?
+because by doing less,
+    by merely knowing,
+    significant things are changed by the self at will.

 • take the time to build a_small_real_specific_easy_imperfect_AIM.
 • have a simple dream of realizing the_AIM.
 • repeat the aforementioned.